JC-Shi/Learned-Index-Benefits/README.md

 - Sklearn

 ## Datasets
-The Test dataset for TPC-DS-10GB is placed in **/data/** directory.
+The Test dataset is placed in **/data/** directory.
 The data is generated according to the techniques discussed in the paper and stored as a tuple <vector representation, cost reduction ratio>.

 ## Run
 The Pytorch implementation of LIB is shown in the notebook above.